RuberDuck9/ryft-16/README.md

 Input 3:  16 bit argument 2
 Input 4:  16 bit argument 3

 ### Components:

-- Instruction Interpreter: reads argument one and determines which instruction to execute
+- Instruction Decoder: reads argument one and determines which instruction to execute
 - Registers: hold temporary values that the cpu needs in the very short term
 - RAM: holds more long-term data for the cpu
 - The Stack: stores data sequentially for the cpu, cannot be accessed out of outer
-- ROM: stored instructions for the cpu to carry out once turned on, stores data as binary hex values, reads from address specified by counter
+- Instruction Register: stored instructions for the cpu to carry out once turned on, stores data as binary hex values, reads from address specified by instruction pointer
-- Counter: increases by one each tick unless modified by an instruction, controls read address of ROM
+- Instruction Pointer: increases by one each tick unless modified by an instruction, controls read address of ROM

 ### Instructions: